 Why is the Galapagos Marine Reserve so diverse?

-The beauty and richness of the Galapagos Marine Reserve is foremost due to the archipelago’s location at the conjunction of at least three major ocean currents, joining warm northern waters with rich artic waters and deep cold waters from the west.
-As a result, a unique array of life comes together resulting in an extraordinary high level of endemism.
-Endemism is much more rare among marine life than terrestrial species, as marine species are more prone to long migrations and intermingling.
-The multitude of life is only strengthened by the diverse marine habitats located below the stunning turquoise waters, including vertical walls, coral reefs, rocky bottoms, sandy beaches and mangrove forests.
+The beauty and richness of the Galapagos Marine Reserve are foremost due to the archipelago’s location at the conjunction of at least three major ocean currents, joining warm northern waters with rich arctic waters and deep cold waters from the west.
+As a result, a unique array of life comes together resulting in an extraordinarily high level of endemism.
+Endemism is much rarer among marine life than terrestrial species, as marine species are more prone to long migrations and intermingling.
+The multitude of life is only strengthened by the diverse marine habitats located below the stunning turquoise waters, including vertical walls, coral reefs, rocky bottoms, sandy beaches, and mangrove forests.

 Galapagos coral and its global significance

 The Galapagos Islands are not typically known for their coral reefs, and indeed it was not until the 1970’s that scientists realized the Galapagos Marine Reserve contained coral; nevertheless, they play a very important role in determining the potential effects of climate change on reefs around the world.
 The unusual current patterns present in the archipelago and its isolation from human activity makes it the perfect ‘living laboratory’ for studying these effects.
 The Living Oceans Foundation has been conducting extensive research in the archipelago with the support of the University of Miami in an effort to evaluate how coral in the Galapagos is able to recover from strong El Niño events, as well as the impact that ocean acidification may have on the coral.